Arnav-12/JobSeeker/README.md

-# JobQuest: The Simplified Job Finder
+# JobSeeker: The Simplified Job Finder

-**JobQuest** is a job search platform built with **Next.js**, **React.js**, and **Node.js**.
+**JobSeeker** is a job search platform built with **Next.js**, **React.js**, and **Node.js**.
 This project is designed to provide an intuitive and efficient user experience for job seekers.
-By simplifying the job search process and incorporating user feedback, JobQuest aims to help users find the best job offers easily and quickly.
+By simplifying the job search process and incorporating user feedback, JobSeeker aims to help users find the best job offers easily and quickly.

 ---